RainerWaldmann/wastewater/Readme.md

 First, the files from the different folders (samples) are read and the variation frequency data are filtered The following variations are filtered out:
 - Variations where the mutation is both supported by a read QV in the given position of below 17 and the QV of the basecall supporting the variation is 7 below the QV of the reads supporting the wild-type sequence.
-Can be modified : settings.conditionALT_QUAL
+Can be modified : conditionALT_QUAL in [settings.py](CagableaParserV0.3/settings.py)
-- Variations with an imbalanced forward/reverse read ratio of at least 7 .
-Optional, active if settings.do_filter_FWD_REV_balance=True.
-Max Imbalance is defined in settings.maxALT_FwdRevImbalance
+- Variations with an imbalanced forward/reverse read ratio of at least 3.5 .
+Optional, active if settings.do_filter_FWD_REV_balance=True in [settings.py](CagableaParserV0.3/settings.py).
+Max Imbalance is set with settings.maxALT_FwdRevImbalance.

-- Indels that are not multiples of three.
-Since the vast majority of the Sars-Cov-2 genome is coding, such indels are likely sequencing artefacts and are currently excluded.
+The data are merged into one dataframe.

 ## Variant Frequencies

-The Mutation frequencies for each lineage's characteristic mutations were extracted from the variation frequency tables for each sample.
-The frequency of each lineage was set to the mean of its variant-defining mutation frequencies.
-Outliers were identified and excluded using an interquartile range (IQR)-based filter, ignoring values exceeding 0.4 times the IQR below the first quartile or above the third quartile as outliers.
-To prevent filtering values near the mean when the IQR was small, values deviating less than 5% from the mean were preserved.
-For lineages defined by more than four mutations.
+The Mutation frequencies for each lineage's characteristic mutations [settings.py](CagableaParserV0.3/Data/Variants.tsv.txt) are extracted from the variation frequency tables for each sample.
+The frequency of each lineage is set to the mean of its variant-defining mutation frequencies.
+Outliers were identified and excluded using an interquartile range (IQR)-based filter, ignoring values exceeding 0.1 times the IQR below the first quartile or above the third quartile as outliers.
+Can be adjusted with interq_range_outliers.
+To prevent filtering values near the mean when the IQR was small, values deviating less than 5% from the mean are preserved.

 ### Variant definition file
-a tsv file containing variant defining mutations , hierarchy and instructions for the graphs (colors ...)
+(CagableaParserV0.3/Data/Variants.tsv.txt), a tsv file containing variant defining mutations , hierarchy and instructions for the graphs (colors ...)

-**Columns:**
+**Lines:**

 - Variant: Name of the variant
 - variant_altname: Alternate name, can be empty.
 Currently not used by script.